-Grants of up to $5000 are available each year for schools, community organisations and businesses through two City of Hobart environmental grant programs.
+Grants of up to $5000 are now available for schools, community organisations and businesses through the City of Hobart grant programs.

 The Dr Edward Hall Environment Grants fund community projects about energy efficiency, air and water quality, food gardens, climate change, sustainable transport and local biodiversity.

 The Waste Reduction Grants fund projects that will lead to waste avoidance, resource recovery, reuse or recycling and reduce the amount of waste going to landfill.

 Successful Dr Edward Hall projects this year include innovative ideas to help our community reduce plastic packaging and marine pollution, use food waste, remove sustainable transport barriers and increase native re-vegetation.

 Caring for our Bushland

 Hobart is a unique capital city in Australia as bushland makes up about half its area.
 Caring for the bush and the animals that live in it is the focus for our Bushcare program.